 So why the urgency?
-Well, you have a lot to prepare for, birthing a human and being a mother is serious business.
+Well, you have a lot to prepare for, birthing your new life, a human and becoming a mother is serious business.
 Do all women go through a process of “preparation”?
 No. Are those who forgo preparation doomed to fail?
 No. Does it make your journey a whole lot easier?
 But of course.

 The biggest complaints I hear from mothers about their journey through pregnancy, and definitely through labor and birth, is lack of control.
 They feel they no longer have control over their own bodies.
 Is this true?
 Well, to some instinct…uh, yeah.

 During my first years of nursing, and as a non-mom, I used a lot of terminology that I now feel hinders us today.
 One of my biggest phrases to a pregnant coworker or friend was, “So how’s the little parasite?”
 Well, now I feel horrible that I called the beautiful life growing in a woman a parasite.
 However, let’s look at the definition: